dayvd100/fast_api_todo/README.md

 # This is an amazing todo list made with FastAPI

-## In this project I used
+## In this project I used:

+- Fastapi
+- SQLalchemy
+- Pydantic
+- Swagger
+- Factory-boy
+- Docker
+- Pytest
+- Alembic
+- Sqlalchemy
+- Pyenv
+- Poetry
-- fastapi
+- Taskpy
-- pytest
+- Ruff
-- alembic
+- http
-- sqlalchemy
+- JWT

-### Note: i will upload the application in Docker, the project is not finished yet
+### How can you run it? easy

+## Just run the following scripts:
+` docker build -t "fast_zero" .`
+` docker compose up`